water-ice-group/plumed_tutorial_mace/NAVIGATION.md

 # Interfacing MACE with Enhanced Sampling

-In this tutorial, we run through how to link up the recently developed MACE potential with PLUMED to perform enhanced sampling simulations in the form of two-dimensional metadynamics.
+In this tutorial, we will learn how to link up the recently developed MACE potential with PLUMED to perform enhanced sampling simulations in the form of two-dimensional metadynamics.
 Our test system is a molecule of carbonic acid (H2CO3) dissolved in water under ambient conditions.
 This tutorial will probe the various conformations carbonic acid can adopt and establish which are the most stable.

-We specifically run though:
+We specifically cover:
 - Navigating the MACE-LAMMPS-PLUMED interface.
 - Setting up your work environment.
-- Running simple MD using a MACE potential.
+- Running simple MD simulations using a MACE potential.
 - Performing metadynamics using two collective variables.